One Health: We share more with animals than we may know

 Veterinary Health and Wellness Center.
 Exhibits including Nutrition, Rehabilitation and Mobility Service, Behavior Medicine, Small Animal Blood Bank, and Exotic Animal Medicine.

-The Open House flows over to external attractions including the CVM Mobile Surgery Unit--a veterinary clinic on wheels; canine demonstrations; booths staffed by representatives of breed and shelter rescue groups; Mare and foal in the Teaching Animal Unit corral, safe animal herding demonstrations, and the Open House Carnival organized by DVM students.
+The Open House flows over to external attractions including the CVM Mobile Surgery Unit--a veterinary clinic on wheels; canine demonstrations; booths staffed by representatives of breed and shelter rescue groups; Mare and foal in the Teaching Animal Unit corral, equine and large animal demonstrations, and the Open House Carnival organized by DVM students.
 (Inclement weather may change outdoor activities).

 Note: There is no charge for the Open House or for parking on the Centennial Biomedical Campus.
 Food and refreshments are available for purchase and there is a charge for activities in the Carnival area.